WHY STUDY IN FRANCE?

 - Medical insurance that can cost around € 311 – € 714 yearly

-- Documents that state the arrangement for accommodation during your studies
+- Documents that state the arrangement for accommodation during your study in France

 - If you have enrolled in a course taught in French, you will need proficiency certificate for the French language